OpenDSA/OpenDSA/RST/en/SimpleDemo/DemoIntro.rst

 interface are moved into a ``.json`` file.
 This allows for a simple mechanism to compile books in various natural languages (English, French, Finnish, etc.).
-This same mechanism is also used to compile books that use different programming languages for its examples.

 .. inlineav:: insertionsortCON ss
    :long_name: Insertion Sort Slideshow
    :links:
    :scripts: AV/Sorting/insertionsortCON.js
    :output: show

+This same mechanism is also used to compile books that use different programming languages for its examples.
+To see a good example of how the code from different languages can be included, and how the resulting line highlighting is altered to match changes in the line numbers that results, see ``[OpenDSA]/AV/List/alistInsertCON.json``.

 Swapping array elements with user input of the array and a reset button